PlaidWeb/Canimus/receiver.md

 This information could be used to build a per-player recommendation database, and possibly allow listeners to subscribe to each other as a form of peer-to-peer discovery and recommendation.

-The most logical means of formatting the feed is as a Canimus feed with a `scrobble` entity (which would in turn build on `playlist`), but it could also be provided in other formats for compatibility with other services (Libre.fm, ListenBrainz, etc.)
+One possible means of formatting the feed is as a Canimus feed with a `scrobble` entity (which would in turn build on `playlist`), but it could also be provided in other formats for compatibility with other services (Libre.fm, ListenBrainz, etc.)